lmendez23/punkapi-ddd/README.md

 - [ ] Functional tests with Behat.

 ## Pending Tasks
-- [ ] Add application service and unit test to search a beer by a string (the field to filter will be "food").
+- [ ] Add unit test to search a beer by a string (the field to filter will be "food").
-- [ ] Add application service and unit test to get details of a specific beer by ID.
+- [ ] Add unit test to get details of a specific beer by ID.
 - [ ] Cache PunkAPI requests temporarily using FileSystem or Redis.
 - [ ] Build API documentation with OpenAPI.
 - [ ] Create functional tests with Behat.